AggresiveHayBale/Database/README.md

 Requires Mongo Shell it can be downloaded from https://www.mongodb.com/try/download/shell

 ## import.sh
-The script will import new data to the database.
+The script will import/update new data to the database.

 Parameters(in order):
 ```usr``` - username